lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 First of all, the talea `[0.1,0.1,0.4,0.8,0.4,0.5]` is rescaled to `[0.044,0.044,0.174,0.348,0.174,0.216]` Now, the sum of all the numbers in the sequence is 1.

+The next step is to determine quantization thresholds based on the prolatio depth levels.
+In this example, the prolatio has three levels that are mapped to the intervals (0, 1/3], (1/3, 2/3] amd (2/3, 1).

 | **quantization** = 0                               | totalValue = 1 (whole note)